nethesis/nethvoice-report/ui/src/doc-inline/en/data_summary_9_table_callDoneByAgent.md

 counted individually
 - `Minimum, Average, Maximum Duration`

-If no agent has been selected, all data will be shown agents available.
+If no agent has been selected, calls made by all agents will be shown.